-- Facilitate and/or otherwise participate in developmental meetings (advisory committees and working groups) on a regional level and with city and county governments for Homeland Security and Emergency Planning - Ensure jurisdictions meet the NIMS requirements in their Emergency Operations Plans - Arrange and facilitate training courses and workshops relating to Homeland Security and Emergency Preparedness - Advise local, state, and federal officials on regional resources utilized during tabletop, functional, or full-scale exercises - Assist the MACC Director in identifying and accessing regional resources for simulated local emergency and disaster situation during regional exercise - Improve Interoperable Communications in the region
+- Facilitate and/or otherwise participate in developmental meetings (advisory committees and working groups) on a regional level and with city and county governments for Homeland Security and Emergency Planning - Ensure jurisdictions meet the NIMS requirements in their Emergency Operations Plans - Arrange and facilitate training courses and workshops relating to Homeland Security and Emergency Preparedness - Advise local, state, and federal officials on regional resources utilized during tabletop, functional, or full-scale exercises - Provide support through the CVMACC by identifying and accessing regional resources for simulated local emergency and disaster situation during regional exercise - Improve Interoperable Communications in the region

-- Align planning efforts and attain results within the priorities of the region and the Texas Homeland Security Strategic Plan - Development, revision, and updating of Emergency Management Plans and the State of Texas mutual aid agreement with the region's jurisdictions
+- Align planning efforts and attain results within the priorities of the region and the Texas Homeland Security Strategic Plan - Development, revision, and updating of Emergency Management Plans and the State of Texas mutual aid agreement with the region's jurisdictions - Increase the number of first responders and others who would benefit from Emergency Preparedness and Homeland Security training in the region - Increase credibility and effectiveness as regional resources to officials during exercises and actual emergency events - As core staff to the Concho Valley Multi-Agency Coordination Center (CVMACC), the Homeland Security Staff will play an integral role in assisting in identifying and accessing regional resources - Improve Interoperable Communications in the region

-- Increase the number of first responders and others who would benefit from Emergency Preparedness and Homeland Security training in the region - Increase credibility and effectiveness as regional resources to officials during exercises and actual emergency events - As core staff to the CVMACC, the Homeland Security Staff will play an integral role in assisting in identifying and accessing regional resources - Improve Interoperable Communications in the region
+- Facilitated four meetings of the Emergency Preparedness Advisory Committee and participated in other meetings to formulate plans and make recommendations to the CVCOG Executive Board or to other local government bodies - Assisted counties and cities with little or no Emergency Management Planning resources in developing plans, projects, and agreements for meeting local and regional needs in line with Texas State Strategic Plan 2021-2025. - Worked with San Angelo EOC to provide various training for first responders, elected officials, local and state employees, volunteers, and citizens - Assisted jurisdictions as core staff of the Concho Valley Multi-Agency Coordination Center - CVCOG Homeland Security Department worked with jurisdictions in the region to discern gaps in Planning, Organization, Equipment, Training, and Exercises (POETE).
+SHSP funds were used this year to improve Interdiction and Disruption by adding equipment to the Tom Green County Sheriff's Office Special Response Team, improved Operational Coordination for Angelo State University by adding equipment in the new Emergency Operations Center, enhance Cybersecurity in the City of San Angelo by adding two firewalls, and improved Planning and Community Preparedness by updating 45 Emergency Management Plan ESFs/Annexes.

-- Facilitated six meetings of the Emergency Preparedness Advisory Committee and participated in other meetings to formulate plans and make recommendations to the CVCOG Executive Board or to other local government bodies - Assisted counties and cities with little or no Emergency Management Planning resources in developing plans, projects, and agreements for meeting local and regional needs in line with Texas State Strategic Plan 2015-2020 - Worked with San Angelo EOC to provide various training for first responders, elected officials, local and state employees, volunteers, and citizens - Assisted jurisdictions as core staff of the Concho Valley Multi-Agency Coordination Center - CVCOG Homeland Security Department worked with jurisdictions in the region to discern gaps in planning, organization, equipment, training, and exercises (poete).
-SHSP funds were used this year to improve Interdiction and Disruption by adding equipment to the San Angelo Police Department Special Weapons and Tactics Team (SWAT) and to the Tom Green County Sheriff's Office Special Response Team, improved Public Health, Healthcare, and Emergency Medical Services for Angelo State University by adding nine Automated External Defibrillators (AEDs) and 39 Stop the Bleed Kits, enhance Cybersecurity in the Menard Independent School District by adding an intrusion detection/prevention system, improved Operational Coordination by adding seven desktops to the Sutton County Sheriff's Office, improved Operational Communications in Coke county with a new repeater and Mason County with two mobile radios and seven portable radios, and improved Planning and Community Preparedness by updating 59 Emergency Management Plan Annexes.
+- Align planning efforts and attain results within the priorities of the region and the Texas Homeland Security Strategic Plan - Development, revision, and updating of Emergency Management Plans - Continue to work with Emergency Managers within the region to provide various training for first responders, elected officials, local and state employees, volunteers, and citizens - Participate in various local exercises in an advisory capacity to chief elected officials as well as state and federal agencies - Participate in regional tabletop exercise as core staff of the Concho Valley Multi-Agency Coordination Center

-- Align planning efforts and attain results within the priorities of the region and the Texas Homeland Security Strategic Plan - Development, revision, and updating of Emergency Management Plans - Continue to work with Emergency Managers within the region to provide various training for first responders, elected officials, local and state employees, volunteers, and citizens - Participate in various local exercises in an advisory capacity to chief elected officials as well as state and federal agencies - Participate in regional tabletop exercise as core staff of the Concho Valley Multi-Agency Coordination Center - The Homeland Security Staff will work closely with the jurisdictions of the Concho Valley and the Emergency Preparedness Advisory Committee to discern gaps within the Concho Valley region.
+• The Homeland Security Staff will work closely with the jurisdictions of the Concho Valley and the Emergency Preparedness Advisory Committee to discern gaps within the Concho Valley region.